About Betsy Todd, MPH, RN

 Jynneos is a live but nonreplicating vaccine for the prevention of both monkeypox and smallpox.
 It is made from vaccinia virus, a less virulent relative of these two viruses.
 The vaccine is given subcutaneously in two separate doses administered at least 28 days apart, and a person is considered fully vaccinated two weeks after the second dose.

 The most common vaccine side effects are pain, redness, induration, swelling, or itching at the vaccination site.
-(People with HIV infection or atopic dermatitis do not seem to experience additional or more severe side […]
+(People with HIV infection or atopic dermatitis do not seem to experience additional or more […]

 Monkeypox Update: As Knowledge Increases, More to Be Learned